tosca07/picochess/README.md

 PicoChess
 =========
 Picochess transforms your Raspberry Pi or any Debian-based computer into a powerful chess computer.
 It is not a chess engine itself but a manager for the chess engines you choose to use.
 This repository includes Stockfish 17 and Leela Chess Zero (LCZero) as examples.
-You need to chose them through "modern engines" in the menu.
-If you want retro and special engines you should have a look in the picochess google group.
+If you want to add more engines you should have a look in the picochess google group.
+The retro and mame engines like Mephisto works, but the special and historical engines do not work at the moment.

 Features
 ========